A water fountain with the Radcliffe Observatory Tower behind

 Entrance is very competitive.

-For applicants with a degree from the USA, the minimum GPA sought is 3.8 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.6 out of 4.0.
+However, most successful applicants have achieved GPA scores of 3.8 or higher.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.